Functional Ovarian Cysts (cont.)

 What Increases Your Risk

-A functional ovarian cyst sometimes develops during the latter part of the menstrual cycle, when an egg follicle fills up with fluid.
+A functional ovarian cyst sometimes develops near the end of the menstrual cycle, when an egg follicle fills up with fluid.
 Factors that may increase your risk for developing a functional ovarian cyst include:

 When To Call a Doctor